Jules Lewis Gibson

-I would love to grow GRAVITAS to other cities.
+I would love to grow GRAVITAS to other cities and online through digital platforms.
 I firmly believe in growing regionally rather than nationally in order to showcase women in the local community.
 When publications go national, the content ends up in the world of celebrity for name recognition.
 Women need to know what success looks like in their own neighborhood.
-We need role models we can relate to, and examples of success that is attainable.
+We need role models we can relate to, and examples of attainable success.

 How do you view getting older?

 Life doesn’t look anything like I imagined.
-There have been heartbreaks and disappointments along the way but, I am exceptionally fortunate for my health, my children, my family and friends.
-While I am in an ever-changing cycle of adjustment, I’ve come to realize that is what life is.
-Regardless of, how much we plan, the only thing we truly control is now.
+There have been heartbreaks and disappointments along the way, but I am exceptionally fortunate for my health, my children, my family and friends.
+While I am in an ever-changing cycle of adjustment, I’ve come to realize that that is what life is.
+Regardless of how much we plan, the only thing we truly control is now.

 What would you be doing if you weren’t doing this?